 Signing the official church register, symbolized that we were officially husband and wife.
 We also blended two cultures, managed family drama leading up to our big day (who doesn’t!?!), and our Toastmaster shared many colonial jokes in his toast!

-So whilst I have London on my mind, here are my favorite things to do in this stunning city, in no particular order.
+So while I have London on my mind, here are my favorite things to do in this stunning city, in no particular order.

 The Tower of London is one of England’s most iconic structures.